 MSABG avoids doing clearances between 1st March and 31st July (the bird nesting season) in accordance with Natural England recommendations.
 Exceptions can be made though when vegetation over hangs or seriously impedes users of a Public Right of Way.

-(The path shown in the photo is Lesley’s Path, East Chiltington after MSABG’s work party had cleared it in September 2013.
+( Lesley’s Path shown in the photo above is at East Chiltington after MSABG’s work party had cleared it in September 2013.
 This is a roadside path on ESCC land which MSABG leases from them for all to use!)

-Bridleway St John (Without) 8 (Spooners Farm) off Chilington Lane, East Chiltington – 29th Nov 2015.
-See News item
+- Bridleway St Johns (Without) 8 (Spooners Farm) off Chilington Lane, East Chiltington – 29th Nov 2015.

 - Woodmancote 2738 (Catslands Lane) – the section south of the first bridge (more still to do!) – January 12th 2014